w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Guidance When Applying Success Criterion 2.5.3 to Non-Web Documents and Software

-This applies directly as written, and as described in Intent from Understanding Success Criterion 2.5.3 (also provided below).
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.3](https://www.w3.org/WAI/WCAG22/Understanding/label-in-name.html#intent) (also provided below).

 <div class="note">

-See also the discussion on [Closed Functionality](#closed-functionality].</div>
+See also the discussion on [Closed Functionality](#closed-functionality).</div>

 ##### motion-actuation